Lactoperoxidase: Bacterial infections

-Breast cancer

-The oxidation of estradiol by lactoperoxidase is a possible source of oxidative stress in breast cancer.
-The ability of lactoperoxidase to propagate a chain reaction leading to oxygen consumption and intracellular hydrogen peroxide accumulation could explain the hydroxyl radical-induced DNA base lesions recently reported in female breast cancer tissue.
-Lactoperoxidase may be involved in breast carcinogenesis, because of its ability to interact with estrogenic hormones and oxidise them through two one-electron reaction steps.
+Cancer

+LPO is suspected to be involved in the causation of breast cancer because of its ability to oxidize estradiol through two one-electron reaction steps, both of which produce oxidative stress.
 Lactoperoxidase reacts with the phenolic A-ring of estrogens to produce reactive free radicals.
-In addition, lactoperoxidase may activate carcinogenic aromatic and heterocyclic amines and increase binding levels of activated products to DNA, which suggests a potential role of lactoperoxidase-catalyzed activation of carcinogens in the causation of breast cancer.
+LPO can propagate a chain reaction leading to oxygen consumption and intracellular hydrogen peroxide accumulation; this could explain the hydroxyl radical-induced DNA base lesions recently (1990s) reported in female breast cancer tissue.
+In addition, LPO may activate carcinogenic aromatic and heterocyclic amines and increase binding levels of activated products to DNA, which suggests a potential role of lactoperoxidase-catalyzed activation of carcinogens in the causation of breast cancer.

+At the same time, LPO may also play an anti-cancer role as a weapon of the immune system.
+Knockout mice deficient in lactoperoxidase suffer multisystem inflammation and develop tumors.
+In addition, macrophages exposed to lactoperoxidase are stimulated to kill cancer cells.

-Oral Care
+Oral care

 During the last decades, several clinical studies describing the clinical efficacy of the lactoperoxidase system in a variety of oral care products (tooth pastes, mouth rinses) have been published.
 After showing indirectly, by means of measuring experimental gingivitis and caries parameters, that mouth rinses containing amyloglucosidase (γ-amylase) and glucose oxidase activate the lactoperoxidase system, the protective mechanism of the enzymes in oral care products has been partially elucidated.
 Enzymes such as lysozyme, lactoperoxidase and glucose oxidase are transferred from the tooth pastes to the pellicle.
 Being components of the pellicle, these enzymes are catalytically highly active.
 Also, as part of tooth pastes, the lactoperoxidase system has a beneficial influence to avoid early childhood caries by reducing the number of colonies formed by the cariogenic microflora while increasing the thiocyanate concentration.
 With xerostomia patients, tooth pastes with the lactoperoxidase system are seemingly superior to fluoride-containing tooth pastes with respect to plaque formation and gingivitis.
 More studies are required to examine further the protective mechanisms.

 The application of lactoperoxidase is not restricted to caries, gingivitis, and periodontitis.
 A combination of lysozyme and lactoperoxidase can be applied to support the treatment of the burning mouth syndrome (glossodynia).
 In combination with lactoferrin, lactoperoxidase combats halitosis; in combination with lactoferrin and lysozyme, lactoperoxidase helps to improve symptoms of xerostomia.
 Furthermore, gels with lactoperoxidase help to improve symptoms of oral cancer when saliva production is compromised due to irradiation.
 In this case, also the oral bacterial flora are influenced favorably.